cindychow0101/cindychow0101/README.md

 # 👋 Hey there!
 I'm Cindy.

-### Junior Data Analyst
-📊 Passionate about data-driven insights | Always eager to learn
+### 📊 Passionate about data-driven insights | Always eager to learn

 ---